Seventh Wonder: History

 Seventh Wonder released their next album, Mercy Falls, on 12 September 2008.
 It is a concept album about a man who drops into a coma after a car crash and dreams of a place called Mercy Falls, while his family tries in vain to wake him from his sleep.
 In December 2009, they began writing material for The Great Escape.
 They entered the studio in April 2010, and posted regular updates on their official forum and YouTube channel.
 The album The Great Escape was released on 3 December 2010, and was very well received by fans and critics.

 Before the release of the album, drummer Johnny Sandin quit the band for private reasons.
 On 25 April 2011, Seventh wonder announced that Stefan Norgren had replaced Sandin as the band's drummer.
 In June 2012, Tommy Karevik was announced as Kamelot's new singer, but stated that he has no intention of leaving Seventh Wonder.

 On 7 September 2013 the band announced they would be recording a live DVD at 2014 ProgPower USA Festival, performing songs from their album Mercy Falls in its entirety for the first and final time.
 In 2016, the band signed with Italian record company Frontiers Records to release the live CD/DVD called Welcome To Atlanta Live 2014 on 23 September 2016 and also a new studio album that is expected to be released in 2018.

 On 28 October 2017, the band announced through their Facebook that the album would be titled Tiara.
 The album was released on 12 October 2018.

 On 16 March 2022, the band announced their new album The Testament would be released on 10 June.
+Following the release of the album, Karevik announced his departure from the band on 12 June 2023.